Sign in with your Microsoft account, or work or school account

 After signing in, store any documents, spreadsheets, presentations, and notebooks you create in the Microsoft 365 for the web programs in your OneDrive library.
 You can then share your Microsoft 365 files via a link and work on them with other people in real-time.
 This collaboration feature allows you to work together at the same time and see each other’s changes immediately.

 Think of the Microsoft365.com home page as your start screen for online productivity.

 Easily switch among services by selecting the app launcher from the upper left-corner of the page and click an app icon to:

 Create and share Microsoft 365 documents (Word for the web, Excel for the web, PowerPoint for the web, or OneNote for the web)

 Store, open, and share online files (OneDrive)

 Send and receive email (Outlook.com)

 At Microsoft templates you'll find lots of free templates so you don’t need to start from scratch every time you create a flyer, calendar, budget, invoice, school project, photo album, or many other kinds of documents.

-Use Office for the web with the desktop Office applications
+Use Microsoft 365 for the web with the desktop applications

-To manage your Office product or if you want to install or reinstall Office, select the picture icon in the upper-right corner of the browser window and then select View account or My account.
+To manage your Microsoft 365 apps or if you want to install or reinstall Microsoft 365, select the picture icon in the upper-right corner of the browser window and then select View account or My account.
 You will then go to the appropriate page for the account you're signed in with.